SGenheden/Tutorials/SolvationSolute/README.md

     python $SCRIPTS/Gromacs/top2itp.py toluene_gmx.top

 this scripts also prints out the atom type definitions.
-Copy them into a new file called `ffnonboned.ff` and make sure it looks like this
+Copy them into a new file called `ffnonbonded.itp` and make sure it looks like this

     [ defaults ]
     1               2               yes             0.5     0.833333